You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 FAQs

 Your monthly instalment should stay within 30% to 40% of your income.
+On RM5,000 a month, that points to a home priced roughly RM300,000 to RM450,000, depending on your other commitments.

-Legal fees, stamp duty, renovation, and maintenance.
+Legal fees, stamp duty, renovation, maintenance fees, and sinking fund contributions.

 Continue reading: